 As well as being a fun and rewarding treat for their hard work at school, it also gives teachers a chance to turn this visit into an educational one.
 Subjects that can relate to this park include:

 - French language and culture

 - Performing arts

 To summarise my personal experience at Parc Astérix I would describe it as unforgettable, and an unmissable opportunity for students.
 I think it is a shame that so few teachers are aware of the opportunities this park holds.
-I have written this blog to encourage this unusual visit as an alternative to, or as well as your typical Disneyland trip, and to make teachers aware of how amazing a place it is for their students.
-I know that Parc Astérix may not be the place a student would choose to visit, a feeling that I had myself.
-But now I have experienced it for myself, my head has been completely turned and I can now see it from both a student and adult perspective.
-I’d have no hesitation in recommending Parc Astérix for any teacher organising a school trip for students, and would hope that they’ll love it just as much as I did!
+I have written this blog to encourage this unusual visit as an alternative to, or as well as your typical school trip to Paris and Disneyland, and to make teachers aware of how amazing a place it is for their students.
+I know that the theme park may not be the place a student would first choose to visit, a feeling that I had myself.
+But now I have experienced it, my head has been completely turned and I can see it from both a student and adult perspective.
+I’d have no hesitation in recommending Parc Astérix for any teacher organising a school trip to Paris, and would hope that they’ll love it just as much as I did!